HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Binding Rules

 Binding is the process of associating a coded element with a set of possible values.
-The syntaxes to bind a value set, or alter an inherited binding, use the reserved word `from`:
+The syntax to bind a value set, or alter an inherited binding, uses the reserved word `from`:

 <pre><code>* &lt;bindable&gt; from {ValueSet} <span class="optional">({strength})</span></code></pre>